AndresF-SanchezG/challenge2-backendAndApis/README.md

 # Request Header Parser Microservice

+Build a full stack JavaScript app that is functionally similar to this: https://request-header-parser-microservice.freecodecamp.rocks/.

 This code is for a Node.js application that sets up a basic API using the Express.js framework.
 The application provides a single API endpoint called "/api/whoami" that returns information about the client's IP address, language, and user agent software.
 Here's an explanation of the code:

 Module Imports: